AlexYelisieiev/news-app/README.md

 Once the development server is up and running, you can access the news website by opening your browser and navigating to `http://localhost:8000`.

-Here are some of the cool things you can do:
+Here are some of the things you can do:

 - Browse through articles.
 - Create, update, and delete articles (requires authentication).